Evavaaaaaaa/Personal-Website-v2/content/gallery/pic4/_index.md

 {{ image(src="pic4.png", alt="I like how determined the girl turned out to be.
 There’s a quiet fire in her eyes.") }}

+I like how determined the girl turned out to be.
+There’s a quiet fire in her eyes.